Zaara Street Power Station: High pressure plant

 In 1939 a different approach was taken to supply more power more reliably.
-The first addition was a 15 MW Brush-Ljunstrom 50Hz turbo-alternator (No.4).
+The first addition was a 15 MW Brush-Ljunstrom 50 Hz turbo-alternator (No.4).
 The next year a 12 MW Fraser + Chalmers ex-Pyrmont alternator was placed in the No.3 position.
-Steam was supplied for all the high pressure plant by four Babcock & Wilcox high head boilers.
+Steam was supplied to all the high pressure plant by four Babcock & Wilcox high head boilers.
 Each boiler produced 155000 lbs/hour at 420 psi and 810 F. A 20 MW British Thomson Houston alternator (No.4) was delivered in 1942 and a 15 MW Westinghouse alternator (No.5) installed in 1944.
 The No.5 7.5 MW machine became the number 7 alternator at this time to avoid confusion.
 Also, the No.2 7.5 MW machine was replaced with a slightly larger 8.75 MW Dick Kerr alternator (No.2), ex-White Bay.
 This gave Zaara Street a new total output of 70.75 MW.

 Control of Zaara Street was transferred from the NSWGR to the Electricity Commission of New South Wales on 1 January 1953.
 By the 1960s only the new boilers and sets 4, 5 & 7 were still in operation.
 The ECNSW continued to operate the power station until it was officially closed in 1975.

 Zaara Street Power Station was demolished in 1978, and all railway facilities in the vicinity were redeveloped into what is now known as The Foreshore.
 No traces of the power station have survived on the site.